If there’s one important thing you need to know about cooking outdoors, it’s that excellent food equals happy campers!

 - Trash Bags

 We all go about cooking at camp in different ways, so you probably have your list that doesn’t include some of these items.
+Bamboo dinnerware Australia is a great choice for outdoor picnics and camping.
 You could also have a list that includes all these items and more.
 In any case, consider the trash bag non-negotiable unless you have a better, more efficient way of disposing of your garbage at camp.